 Dosage, Side Effects, and Safety Considerations

-Like any medication, semaglutide is not without its potential side effects.
-Common side effects include nausea, vomiting, diarrhea, and constipation, particularly during the initial stages of treatment.
-However, these side effects tend to diminish over time as the body adjusts to the medication.
+Like any medication, semaglutide is not without potential side effects.
+Common side effects include nausea, vomiting, diarrhea, and constipation, particularly during initial stages of treatment.
+These tend to diminish over time as the body adjusts.
 In rare cases, more serious side effects such as pancreatitis or gallbladder problems may occur.
+Close supervision and regular follow-up visits are essential to ensure safe and effective use and to monitor for adverse reactions.

 Who is Semaglutide Right For?